SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

     }

-Note that we do not wish to define any additional recipients, so we return an empty collection in the ``getMembers`` method.
+Note that we do not wish to define any additional recipients, so we return an empty collection in the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#getMembers()` method.

 Thanks to the capabilities of combined ``MessageChannel``\ s, we can combine our newly created ``AdminMessageChannel`` with any other ``MessageChannel``.
 Now if a player joins with the ``myplugin.admin`` permission, we will obtain the